 - Your General Information:

-- Wait till I set up the tunnel and peering, and respond to your email.
-Usually peering is successful by now.
+- Wait till I set up the tunnel and the peering, and respond to your email.

 - You may use my Looking Glass to debug our connection.

-Tunnel Setup: WireGuard¶
+Tunnel Setup: WireGuard

 DN42 Wiki has a WireGuard configuration guide available.
-I made minor modifications to it so it's clearer.
+I made minor modifications to it so that it's clearer.

-First run wg genkey | tee privatekey | wg pubkey > publickey
+First, run wg genkey | tee privatekey | wg pubkey > publickey

-to generate your public/private key pair.
-This is the only authentication info in a WireGuard tunnel, so don't leak the private key.
+public/private key pair.
+This is the only authentication info in a WireGuard

 Then create a configuration file [PEER_NAME].conf